🧊 IceColdTubs

 5. Best mid-range — inflatable tub + chiller bundle

 The sweet spot for many buyers is a mid-range inflatable tub paired with a standalone chiller (often sold as a bundle for $1,500-3,000).
 You get true set-temperature convenience and filtration at roughly a third of premium tub prices, with the flexibility to upgrade the chiller later.
-If you go this route, read our guide to the best cold plunge chillers to match chiller horsepower to your tub size.
+If you go this route, read our guide to the best cold plunge chillers to match chiller horsepower to your tub size, or our best inflatable cold plunge tubs guide for the packable inflatable tubs these bundles are usually built around.
+Prefer one finished, pre-matched unit instead?
+Compare factory all-in-one options in our best cold plunge tub with chiller roundup.

 • Pros: chiller convenience for far less money, modular and upgradeable.